danieldonoghue/vault-sync-operator/deploy/manual/README.md

 ## Testing

-This operator uses deployment annotations.
+This operator supports both Deployment and Secret annotations.
 Create a test deployment with vault-sync annotations:

 ```yaml
 apiVersion: apps/v1